 Conflict of Interest Means any interest outside of the Council which may appear to an objective and exploit the work or service and is exposed to a potential loss on its investment.

 Procurement or sale procedure.

-Concession Is where a Supplier is remunerated mostly through being permitted to run of practice issued by the Information Commissioner.
+Concession Is where a Supplier is remunerated mostly through being permitted to run

 CPR Means these Contract Procedure Rules.